 IH Certificate in Online Tutoring

 The aim of the IH COLT course is to train primarily teachers and teacher trainers in techniques and approaches to online tutoring for both student-oriented and teacher-oriented courses in Virtual Learning Environments (VLE).
-The course focuses on the demands of working both in the synchronous and asynchronous environments.
+The course focuses on the demands of working both in synchronous and asynchronous environments.

-Click here to read testimonials from people who have recently completed this course in 2020.
+Click here to read a testimonial from a candidate who has recently completed this course.